 You must have service in a position of responsibility for at least six months as a Life Scout.
 Acceptable positions are listed in your scout book and on page 2 of the Eagle Scout application.

-You must complete all Eagle requirements, turn in your completed Eagle workbook and write-up, and have your Scoutmaster conference completed by your 18th birthday.
+You must complete all Eagle requirements, turn in your complete Eagle workbook and write-up and have your Scoutmaster conference completed by your 18th birthday.

 You will need to have your board of review completed within 90 days after your 18th birthday.
 If it needs to be extended beyond this you will need council approval, applying for this needs to be before your 18th birthday.
 Reasons must be of a dyer nature only.

 Eagle Board of Review Process